ylds/xgb_calories/README.md

 The final model achieved a cross-validated RMSE of approximately **0.0600**, indicating strong predictive accuracy.
 Feature engineering significantly enhanced the model’s ability to learn meaningful interactions without overfitting.

 This workflow balances **performance**, **interpretability**, and **computational efficiency**, demonstrating effective use of structured data and model diagnostics.

----

-If you want, I can help you add visuals or example code snippets next!